kiboschool/course-c4s-writing/src/communicating-for-success/writing-well.md

 ## Learning Outcomes

 After completing this lesson, you will be able to:
+- Understand the basic rules of grammar and mechanics that govern sentence fragments and run-on sentences.
 - Assess the efficacy of your writing process and identify critical areas of improvement.
 - Identify the purpose and process of communicating.
 - Use a simple framework to support successful communication in professional contexts.